riceissa/issarice.com/wiki/advice-for-young-people.md

 # Depression

+As of late 2018, my basic take on depression:

+- While I was depressed, depression sometimes seemed like a pretty interesting mental state to be in.
+However, now that I have been not depressed for a long time, looking back, I see that depression was not an interesting mental state after all.
+That is to say, you should try to escape the depressed state as soon as possible!
+- Despite being a "materialist" (in the consciousness sense), I think I didn't take materialism seriously enough, and in my day-to-day life, I was still implicitly acting like a dualist.
+Specifically, I wasn't acting as if things like sleep, a good diet, being hydrated, and exercise were important.
+- In my case, I think my depression was primarily due to being stuck in school and not taking care of myself (see previous bullet point).

+---

+old version:

 High school can be a source of depression, since it is essentially [child abuse].
 Depression can in turn cause other problems.
 I'm not really an expert on the topic, but you can read my page on